ng-Classic/ng-classic/aio/content/guide/typescript-configuration.md

 <div class="alert is-helpful">

-For more information about how the TypeScript configuration affects compilation, see [Angular ClassicCompiler Options](guide/angular-compiler-options) and [Template Type Checking](guide/template-typecheck).
+For more information about how the TypeScript configuration affects compilation, see [Angular Classic Compiler Options](guide/angular-compiler-options) and [Template Type Checking](guide/template-typecheck).

 </div>